Al Bowlly: Personal life and death

-In December 1931, Bowlly married Constance Freda Roberts (died 1934) in St Martin's Register Office, London; the couple separated after a fortnight and sought a divorce.
-He remarried in December 1934 to Marjie Fairless; this marriage lasted until his death.
+In December 1931, Bowlly married Constance Freda Roberts (officially divorced in 1934) in St Martin's Register Office, London; the couple separated after a fortnight and sought a divorce.
+He remarried in December 1934 to Marjie Fairless; this marriage lasted until his death, although they split up in 1937, they never officially divorced.

-On 16 April 1941, Bowlly and Messene had given a performance at the Rex Cinema in Oxford Street, High Wycombe.
+On 16 April 1941, Bowlly and Mesene had given a performance at the Rex Cinema in Oxford Street, High Wycombe.
 Both were offered an overnight stay in town, but Bowlly took the last train home to his flat at 32 Duke Street, Duke's Court, St James, London.
-He was killed by a Luftwaffe parachute mine that detonated outside his flat at ten past three in the morning.
+He was killed by a Luftwaffe parachute mine that detonated outside his flat at 3:10 a.m.
 His body appeared unmarked.
 Although the explosion had not disfigured him, it had blown his bedroom door off its hinges, and the impact against his head was fatal.
 He was buried with other bombing victims in a mass grave at Hanwell Cemetery, Uxbridge Road, Hanwell, where his name is given as Albert Alex Bowlly.

 A blue plaque commemorating Bowlly was installed in November 2013 by English Heritage at Charing Cross Mansion, 26 Charing Cross Road, described as "his home at the pinnacle of his career".